 When we look at the cross-section of softwoods, resin canals can be seen instead of pores.

-Resin canals are tubular-shaped passages that exude resin or pitch to seal off wounds that occur because of mechanical or insect damage.
+Resin canals are tubular-shaped passages that exude resin or pitch to seal off wounds due to mechanical or insect damage.

-But in Hemlock, there’re no resin canals that can be seen in its cross-section.
+But in Hemlock, no resin canals can be seen in its cross-section.

-In other words, Hemlock has less resistivity against insect and mechanical damage than softwoods with resin canals such as Spruce, Pine, and Douglas fir.
+In other words, Hemlock has less resistance against insect and mechanical damage than softwoods with resin canals such as Spruce, Pine, and Douglas fir.

 Even though Hemlock is considered a softwood due to its structural changes, it is varied substantially in density.